-Low-Income Persons are people participating in or applying for SNAP, as well as people with low financial resources defined as gross household incomes at or below 185% of the Federal Poverty Guidelines.
+Low-Income Persons are people participating in or applying for SNAP, as well as people with low financial resources defined as gross household incomes at or below 200% (in Michigan) of the Federal Poverty Guidelines.

-- National School Meal Program data on number of children eligible for free- and reduced-price meals, which represents children in families with incomes at or below 185% of the Federal Poverty Guidelines, can be used. - Census data identifying areas where low-income persons reside are available data sources that can be used to identify low-income populations. - Participation in WIC may also be used as a proxy for low-income since WIC participants have gross family incomes at or below 185% of the Federal Poverty Guidelines.
+- National School Meal Program data on number of children eligible for free- and reduced-price meals, which represents children in families with incomes at or below 200% (in Michigan) of the Federal Poverty Guidelines, can be used. - Census data identifying areas where low-income persons reside are available data sources that can be used to identify low-income populations. - Participation in WIC may also be used as a proxy for low-income since WIC participants have gross family incomes at or below 200% (in Michigan) of the Federal Poverty Guidelines.